cyberaionics/SemiCON-FabricATE/README.md

    waveform generation and detailed implementation/result documentation.
 5. Excluded generated builds, downloaded tools and waveforms from Git, while retaining sources, scripts, documentation and compact result logs.
-6. Added the `protocol-to-phy/` subsystem: lane striping, scrambling, Gray/PAM4 symbol mapping and an integrated LTSSM, extending the pipeline from the 256-bit frame output toward the PHY boundary.
+6. Added the protocol-to-PHY files: lane striping, scrambling, Gray/PAM4 symbol mapping and an integrated LTSSM, extending the pipeline from the 256-bit frame output toward the PHY boundary.
+These files sit alongside the Stage 1 sources in the same `rtl/`, `tb/`, `sim/`, `synthesis/` and `docs/` directories.
 See below.

 ## Commit and push